 It is good to see the warmer weather returning, and to feel the sunshine gracing us again.
-It makes quite a considerable difference to monotonous days.
-The weather this past week first brought to mind the setting of Robert Browning’s ‘A Lover’s Quarrel’: “Oh, what a Dawn of Day! / How the March sun feels like May”.
-However, at the back of my mind, a slightly more convoluted idea was forming, taking its roots in Robert Herrick’s ‘Farewell Frost, or Welcome Spring’.
+The weather this past week has brought to mind Robert Herrick’s charming poem ‘Farewell Frost, or Welcome Spring’.

 FLED are the frosts, and now the fields appear